 White Willow (Salix Alba) is anti-rheumatic, anti-inflammatory, analgesic, antiseptic, and astringent.
 It can cool a fever, relieve pain, and is known as a bitter digestive tonic.
 Willow contains high levels of acetylsalicylic acid which is commonly known as aspirin.
+White oak, which also contains acetylsalicylic acid, can be used as a substitute if willow is unavailable.

 Acetylsalicylic acid, in its natural state, is slower acting than modern day aspirin, but has longer lasting results.
 Willow does not usually cause bleeding like aspirin.
 This is because the natural compounds do not block prostaglandins in the stomach or intestines.
 Aspirin is one of the first modern-generation plant-derived drugs.